Guardianship, Conservatorship and Alternatives

 • File the required forms with the court and schedule a conservatorship hearing.

 • In a hearing, the court may decide a conservatorship is necessary.
 If so, the court issues a decree & letters to authorize the conservatorship and describe what the conservator can and cannot do.
+A conservator may not act in specific ways unless the court expressly authorizes the Conservator to do so.

 • A conservator advocates for the adult's maximum self-reliance, considers the adult's values and preferences when making decisions and helps the adult regain abilities if possible.